NixOS/nix/doc/manual/src/design/store/objects.md

 Store objects can refer to both other store objects and themselves.

-References are normally calculated by scanning the file system data for store paths (which we describe in the next section) referring to store objects.
+References are normally calculated by scanning the rooted file system objects for store paths (which we describe in the next section) referring to store objects.
 For now, it suffices to say that a store path is a string encoding of a reference to a store paths, and therefore it is something that we can search for in the contents of files, and thus in store objects by searching in all their files.
 When we get to building in a future section, this process will be described in precise detail.